 Bonus Tip: Never Stop Learning

 I’ve only scratched the surface of candlestick patterns.
-Since you’re serious about trading, you need to study this subject.
+If you’re serious about trading, you need to study this subject.
 A lot.
-Like, every day.
 Make it a habit.
-You should be looking at charts and trying to find these patterns so you can identify them.
+You should look at charts and try to find these patterns so you can identify them.
 They need to become second nature.

 The Bottom Line

-Candlesticks patterns are packed with information that you can take advantage of while trading.
-I hope you see there’s a simple beauty to candlesticks, but there’s also a huge amount to learn.
+Candlestick patterns are packed with information!
+I hope you see there’s a simple beauty here and that there’s so much to learn.

-Are you a trader?
 Tell me about your favorite candlestick patterns in the comments below.
-If this is all new to you, I’d love to hear from you.
+Or if this is all new to you, I’d love to hear from you.
+Leave a comment!